 - 6 Simple Techniques for Cooking Fish

 - 5 Weeknight Dinner Hacks by Cookbook Author, Dietitian & Momma of 3 Dana White

 - 6 Reasons to Add Seafood to Your Menu post by NOAA Fisheries

 - Dish on Fish Blog

 Easy Seafood Cooking Tips for Busy Families

 - Cook it from frozen: Alaska Seafood Marketing Institute offers a series of tasty recipes called Cook It Frozen!®.
 Frozen seafood can be prepared in as little as 10 minutes.
 You can also stock up on frozen seafood when it’s on sale.

-- Stock up on canned seafood: When you’re at the grocery store, grab canned, tin or pouch seafood (especially when on sale).
-Canned seafood often offers a more reasonably priced option and can be tossed into salads or pastas for an easy meal.
+- Stock up on canned seafood: When you’re at the grocery store, grab canned, tin, or pouch seafood (especially when on sale).
+Canned seafood often offers a more reasonably priced option and can be tossed into salads or pasta for an easy meal.

 - Cook it once, eat it twice: Try doubling recipes to get ahead on cooking and have a dinner or lunch ready for later in the week.
 Recipes that freeze well, such as stews and casseroles, are great to double.
 Also, consider cooking an extra piece of fish to use on a salad or in a sandwich the next day.